thecatpower/VMCwithHCX-Tanzu/Lab-Guide_Day2/README.md

 The goal is to replace VM database by RDS instance in aws.
 So, create your own RDS instance.
 Export/Import mariadb schema in RDS.
 Modify env file to point to RDS instance.
 Rebuild/repush/redeploy app or modify your existing running app.
 Is a big deal to use managed service in aws? what's about performance and lifecycle management?
 What's about the cost?

+All script regarding DB in localized in: `~/VMCwithHCX-Tanzu/Tanzu/VMs2PODs/dbtools`